Ujjwaldotcom/Devops-Automation/README.md

 # Devops-Automation
-This Repository is to store files which implement CI/CD approach of Software Development.
+This project is to make use of Devops tools like Jenkins, Docker, Kubernetes and Ansible.
+Here 3 AWS EC2 instances are used containing Jenkins, Ansible and Kubernetes in them.
 Authors - **Ujjwal Jagtiani and Reetesh Kumar**